Keir Starmer hits back at Labour critics of child benefit U-turn

 Mr Portes said the financial picture has deteriorated since 2010, adding that it is “true you have to worry about the medium and long term fiscal constraints more than in 2010”.
 “It’s not stupid to talk about how to finance something,” he added.

-But he said: “The idea we do not have money to spend around £1bn to help hundreds of thousands of kids living in deprivation and policy is ridiculous and no serious economist would support that, regardless of ideology.”
+But he said: “The idea we do not have money to spend around £1bn to help hundreds of thousands of kids living in deprivation ... is ridiculous and no serious economist would support that, regardless of ideology.”

 Backbench Labour MP Stella Creasy weighed into the row, sayingthe policy forced women to declare they are victims of rape to get money and also does not take into account that a family might have twins.